In ancient Greece, groups gathered at Epidaurus

 To join a Cyberdreamwork Group, simply contact the site’s webmaster (email@example.com) and express an interest in becoming part of the Cyberdreamwork community.

-The majority of groups are FREE.
+Some of the groups are FREE.
 The only requirements are an interest in becoming part of a monthly dream group for a minimum of one year and a desire to work on your own dreams and the dreams of others.

 Here is an example of the e-mail we send to all new group members:

-Jill Fischer PsyA (from Connecticut-USA) is the Embodied Imagination® practitioner for this Cyberdreamwork Group.
+Jill Fischer PsyA (from Connecticut-USA) is the Embodied Imagination® Therapist for this Cyberdreamwork Group.

 Please download and send along your Skype (www.skype.com) log on name.